On sufficient conditions for spanning structures in dense graphs: Proof of the applications

 Now let $v, v'$ be two arbitrary vertices in $U_1$.
 By~\cref{prop:link-graph-tightly-connected}, to show that $K_k(G)$ is tightly connected, it is enough to prove that $L_{K_k(G)}(v)$ and $L_{K_k(G)}(v')$ share a $(k-1)$-edge.
 This is equivalent to showing that there exists a $(k-1)$-clique $X$ in $G$, which is in the common neighbourhood of $v$ and $v'$ in $G$.
 Such a clique can be found greedily by applying~\cref{lemma:multipartite-greedyextend} repeatedly, first by finding $v_2 \in U_2$ which is a common neighbour of $v, v'$; then finding $v_3 \in U_3$ common neighbour of $v, v', v_2$, and so on.
 This concludes the proof of the inductive step, and thus the proof whenever $r=k$, for all $k \ge 2$.

 Next, we fix $k \geq 2$, and we show the $r \ge k$ case by induction in $r$.
 The base case $r=k$ is already done, so assume $r \geq k+1$.
 Let $G_1=G-U_1$ and $G_2 = G- {U_r}$.
 By induction hypothesis, $K_k(G_1)$ and $K_k(G_2)$ are tightly connected.
 We finish by showing that there is a $(k-1)$-clique in $K_{k-1}(G)$ which is contained both in an edge of $K_k(G_1)$ and in an edge of $K_k(G_2)$.
-Greedily construct a $(k-1)$-clique $X$ in the clusters $U_2, \dotsc, U_{k}$, applying~\cref{lemma:multipartite-greedyextend} iteratively as before.
-Applying~\cref{lemma:multipartite-greedyextend} again, we see $X$ can be extended to a clique in $K_k(G_1)$ by choosing an extra neighbour in $U_1$, and $X$ can be extended to a clique in $K_k(G_2)$ by choosing an extra neighbour in $U_r$. \end{proof}
+Greedily construct a $(k-1)$-clique $X$ in the parts $U_2, \dotsc, U_{k}$, by applying~\cref{lemma:multipartite-greedyextend} iteratively as before.
+Applying~\cref{lemma:multipartite-greedyextend} again, we see $X$ can be extended to a clique in $K_k(G_1)$ by choosing an extra neighbour in $U_1$, and $X$ can be extended to a clique in $K_k(G_2)$ by choosing an extra neighbour in $U_r$.
+Thus the edges of $K_k(G_1)$ and $K_k(G_2)$ are in the same tight component by \cref{prop:tightly-connected-observation}.
+By repeating the argument with $U_r$ switched for $U_{r-1}$, we see that this component also contains the $k$-cliques with a vertex in both $U_1$ and $U_r$. \end{proof}

+The following lemma will be used to find a perfect fractional matching in slightly unbalanced partite graphs, and will be used in the case $r > k$.